Duke Energy Supports North Carolina Emergency Response Organizations With $500,000 In Storm Preparedness Funds

 Funding will benefit 20 vital disaster response organizations, including local government agencies and nonprofits

-CHARLOTTE, N.C., June 4, 2025 /PRNewswire/ -- As North Carolina communities prepare for storm season, Duke Energy today announced new support for preparedness initiatives led by local emergency response organizations across the state.
+CHARLOTTE, N.C., June 6, 2025 /3BL/ - As North Carolina communities prepare for storm season, Duke Energy today announced new support for preparedness initiatives led by local emergency response organizations across the state.

 What's happening: Twenty government agencies and nonprofits are receiving Duke Energy Foundation grants of $25,000 to fund severe weather preparedness measures.
 These Helping Emergency Response Organizations (HERO) grants will help prepare community resources, emergency responders and residents for major storms.